BureauDesMembresLu/powerapi-demo/README.md

 The project is divided into two main modules:

-- `powerapi-demo-rest-server`, the PCPDb (Poorly-Coded People Database), is a simple REST server that uses various non-optimized implementations to return the same results.
+- `powerapi-demo-rest-server` is a simple REST server that uses various non-optimized implementations to return the same results.
 - `powerapi-demo-monitor-proxy` runs as a local server that proxifies calls to the monitored server and adds the monitoring information to the result from the original call.
 It comes with a web interface to show the code's performance.

 Every behavior of each project can be tuned in the related `application.yml`.